 Formalities and differences aside, only you can decide which business structure is the better option for you.
 Fortunately, a good business lawyer can help make the decision a little easier.
 After all, trying to decipher all of the differences between LLCs, trusts, partnerships, S corporations, and C corporations is enough to make anyone’s head spin.
 Let me help.

 Piercing the corporate veil is a term used when a court holds the owners of an LLC or corporation personally responsible for the business debts.
 In most cases, you as a business owner are protected from any business debts and liabilities by your LLC or corporation status.
 But there are some situations where a court will hold you personally responsible and pierce the corporate veil.

 This is a scary possibility, so let’s look at when this may happen:

-- You’ve created no real separation between you and your company.
-If you mix the finances of your business and your personal ones, you’ve removed that separation.
+- You’ve created no absolute separation between you and your company.
+If you mix your business’s finances and your ones, you’ve removed that see your business’s financesaration.
+Your business’s finances.
+They overcame.
 This is simple as paying business bills from a personal checking account.

 Here’s what a court looks at when considering whether or not to pierce the corporate veil:

 - If fraudulent behavior was involved.